MattMcFarland/phaser-menu-system/readme.md

 ## Chapter 1 - The Splash Screen

 When finishing this chapter we'll create a cool splash screen with a preloading progress bar.
-The progress bar will also be available very early, as it will load all dependent scripts as well.
-We'll also load and play music, and load a custom font!
+We're also going to leverage phaser's asset loading system to grab scripts, a custom font, images, and music files so the engine loads up real quick and the progress bar will update as assets are cached.
 Additionally, we'll touch the surface of the game state management system.

 ## Part 1: Orientation